-Twice a month I update a list of what, are in my opinion, the best travel credit cards on the market.
+Once a month we update a list of what, are in our opinion, the best travel credit cards on the market.
+We also update a similar list, but for small business credit cards, monthly.
 How I rank them is largely defined by their sign up bonuses.
 So the next logical question would be, how do I value those sign up bonuses?

 There are two equally valid ways to value a credit card sign up bonus.
 The method that is appropriate for you depends mainly on how much you spend per year on credit cards.

 The Two Ways to Value a Sign Up Bonus

 - Absolute Value Method: Calculate the total value of the sign up bonus in dollars by multiplying your valuation of the type of mile or point by the amount of the bonus.
 Rank the sign up bonus offers by their value in dollars.

 - Rebate Percentage Method: Calculate the total value of the sign up bonus in dollars.
 Divide the value by the spending requirement to unlock the sign up bonus.
 Rank the sign up bonus by the result of the division–the rebate percentage of the sign up bonus.